ecbc0/note-math/item.en/logic.en.typ

   #image("/image/ASCII.jpeg")

-  *Reference* image modified from wiki media about ASCII
+  (image modified from wiki media about ASCII)

   In practical applications, multiple bits per address are better than 1 bit per address, or a two-dimensional memory array is more efficient than one-dimensional